jppollmeier/jppollmeier.github.io/README.md

 ### 1.5 Thesis Structure
 The remainder of the thesis is structured as follows: Chapter 2 will outline the methodology applied, Chapter 3 presents the implementation and testing phase of all algorithms used.
 Chapter 4 will discuss the results and findings and Chapter 5 will end the study with a conclusion and discussion of possible future work.

 ## 2. Methodology
 This Chapter will outline the methodology employed to identify the optimal Pokemon team composition.
-Given the complexity an sheer amount of data caused by over 1000 pokemon with all their stats and abilities this study makes use of several algorithmic approaches such as graph theory, iterative algorithms and breaking down the problem into smaller problems.
+Given the complexity an sheer amount of data caused by over 800 pokemon with all their stats and abilities this study makes use of several algorithmic approaches such as graph theory, iterative algorithms and breaking down the problem into smaller problems.
 The methodologies are designed to effectively and rigorously test and validate the best pokemon team against a wide range of opposing team constellations and a threshold team selected during validation.

 ### 2.1 Research Design
 The research follows a quantitative approach focused on measurable performance to asses the strength of a team.
-An experimental research design was used where strong teams found by the algorithm were tested against tenthousand opponent teams and the performance of a naivly chosen "best team" which consists of the top six individually best performing pokemon.
+An experimental research design was used where strong teams found by the algorithm were tested against several thousand opponent teams and then compared to the performance of a naivly chosen "best team" which consists of the top six individually best performing pokemon.
 This design gave us ground to assess team performance based on measurable performance metrics such as win-probability against random teams and the baseline of the naively chosen "best team".

 ### 2.2 Data Collection
 The Data used for this Project was provided to me by my supervisor in form of a dataset on Kaggle [^1].
 The data contains over 800 pokemon, all their learnable abilities, stats and most relevant features to build a battle simulation.
 Although the data was far from perfectly curated it gave me a base to quickly jump right into the data analysis and development of my methodology.

 ### 2.3 Pokémon
-This section is a little interjection but necessary to fully explain the workings of pokémon TODO
+This section is a little interjection but necessary to fully explain the workings of pokémon.
+As already mentioned pokemon are what this project is mainly about.
+Pokemon derived from the word pocket monsters are little animal like creatures the player is able to catch and battle for sport against other players.
+Each pokemon is consists of a few main components which makes them unique:

+Base Stats: Fundamental attributes that determine a Pokémon's capabilities ranging from 1 - 255.
+These are species-specific and include:
+- HP (Hit Points): The health of the Pokémon.
+- Attack: The strength of the Pokémon's physical attacks.
+- Defense: The Pokémon's resistance to physical attacks.
+- Special Attack: The strength of the Pokémon's special (non-physical) attacks.
+- Special Defense: The Pokémon's resistance to special attacks.
+- Speed: Determines the order of moves in battle.

+Effort Values (EVs): Points that enhance base stats which are gained after completed battles.
+Intended to reward the player for sticking to the same pokemon.
+The values range from 1 - 255 but capped at a sum of 510 across all 6 EVs.

+Individual Values (IVs): Inherent values that add to base stats meant to make each pokemon unique.
+These values are randomly assigned from 0 - 31.

+Nature: Affects the growth of certain stats.
+For each nature one base stat will be increased by 10% and one will be decreased by 10%.

+Level: For each Level the pokemon gains their stats will be increased by 1/50 the base stat value, and 1/100 the combined individual value and effort value.

+Type: Each pokemon has at least one and at most two unique types out of possible 18 different types.
+This leaves us with 324 type combinations which each pokemon is assigned one of.

+Moves: Based on its type and level each pokemon can learn up to 4 moves which have a specific type and are either normal or special attacks.
+Given the attack type of the move and the attacking and attacked type of the pokemon the damage will be calculated.

+Calculation of final HP:
+${\displaystyle \mathrm {HP} =\left\lfloor {(2\times \mathrm {Base} +\mathrm {IV} +\lfloor {\tfrac {\mathrm {EV} }{4}}\rfloor )\times \mathrm {Level} \over 100}\right\rfloor +\mathrm {Level} +10}$

+Calculation of final remaining stats:
+${\displaystyle \mathrm {OtherStat} ={\Biggl \lfloor }{\biggl (}{\Bigl \lfloor }{(2\times \mathrm {Base} +\mathrm {IV} +\lfloor {\tfrac {\mathrm {EV} }{4}}\rfloor )\times \mathrm {Level} \over 100}{\Bigr \rfloor }+5{\biggr )}\times \mathrm {Nature} {\Biggr \rfloor }}$

-### 2.4 Data Analysis and Assumptions
+### 2.4 Data Analysis
 In an initial step the data set was carefully examined and corrected where necessary to ensure proper behaviour when used for the algorithms and especially the battle simulation.
 Given the size of the dataset and complexity of all the connections, several inconsistencies have been identified, such as following different naming conventions, missing id's and other little things which could break the battle simulation if unnoticed.
 All those little inconsistencies where found and corrected progressively in the process of developing the algorithms.

 For the analysis and everything else python emerged as the programming language of choice due to its great support for datascience through libraries such as pandas, numpy, seaborn, matplotlib and network-x which enabled me to really get a feel for the data and the behavior of it.